 In the Nendaz area, you can take the family on a spring hike amongst the apricot blossom.
 The snowcapped mountains and the spring flowers make it picture perfect!

 Valais region is also well known for its thermal baths.
 Some of them have amazing adventure slides for the older kids and great paddling areas for the youngest members of the family.
 You can find the whole selection here.

 Spring weather: Central Valais has a rather tropical climate.
 So despite having snow during the winter, the weather is normally mild and gorgeous during spring break.
 Perfect for all kinds of outdoor activities!

 What makes it great for spring break: With so many different family-friendly activities on offer, the Canton Valais in Switzerland is an amazing spring break destination!
 You can easily combine winter sports, spring activities, and relaxing time.
 Furthermore, if you feel like sightseeing, there are lots of charming villages and small towns in the area.
+The world-famous mountain resort Zermatt is also in this region, so don’t miss it!
 Bigger cities like Lausanne, Bern, or Geneva are within easy reach as well.